 - Speak to a police officer or member of security staff where you are.

 - Or, call your local police on 101.
 In an emergency, always call 999.

 - You can also report suspicious activity online.

-Keep up to date with how Project Servator is helping to deter, detect and disrupt a range of crime across the country by following #ProjectServator on Twitter.
+Keep up to date with how Project Servator is helping to disrupt a range of crime across the country by following #ProjectServator on social media.